- What is the Ethereum Dencun update?

-Ethereum Dencun Update: Impact on ETH Price
+- Impact of Ethereum Dencun update on ETH prices

 According to Ethereum co-founder Vitalik Buterin, even after countless updates to the Ethereum blockchain, we are only 55% of the way there.
 Following a successful merger in 2022, Ethereum's post-merger upgrade schedule will likely follow the original roadmap, which starts with Surge and ends with Splurge.
 Following the workaround that was the Shanghai Update, which allowed Ethereum stackers to finally withdraw their deposited ETH, we see the core Ethereum developers restarting their post-Merge roadmap now that the path forward has been paved.